Bài học cùng chủ đề

 Which of the following is TRUE according to the passage?

-Which of the following is NOT mentioned as one of the tasks of the UNESCO World Heritage Centre in paragraph 1?
+Which of the following is NOT mentioned as a cause of internet addiction in rural areas?

 Which of the following best paraphrases the underlined sentence in paragraph 5?